OpenPrinting/cups/INSTALL.md

 and does not support the `include` directive.

-Besides these tools you'll want ZLIB for compression support, Avahi for mDNS support, LIBUSB for USB printing support, the GNU TLS library for encryption support on platforms other than iOS, macOS, or Windows, and PAM for authentication support.
+Besides these tools you'll want ZLIB for compression support, Avahi for mDNS support, LIBUSB for USB printing support, the GNU TLS, LibreSSL, or OpenSSL libraries for encryption support on platforms other than iOS, macOS, or Windows, and PAM for authentication support.
 CUPS will compile and run without these, however you'll miss out on many of the features provided by CUPS.

 > Note: Kerberos support is deprecated starting with CUPS 2.4.0 and will be
 > removed in a future version of CUPS.
 To build CUPS with Kerberos support,